Voices of Tufts Diversity Experience FAQs

-Last year we received over 1,000 applications for approximately 300 spots.
-We are unable to offer a spot to every student who may be qualified for admission to Tufts.Back to top
+We typically receive over 1,000 applications for approximately 280 spaces in the program.
+Because of the high volume of applications we receive, we are unfortunately unable to offer a space in the program to many students who may be qualified for admission to Tufts.Back to top

 Will my application be reviewed before you receive my transcript?

-No – we will only review and invite students who have completed the application requirements (online application and high school transcript).Back to top
+No – we will only review and invite students who have fully completed the application requirements (including the online application and the high school transcript).Back to top

 Do I have to submit an official high school transcript?

-No. We will accept official or unofficial transcripts submitted by students, school counselors, or school administrators.Back to top
+No. We accept official and unofficial transcripts, submitted by students, counselors, or school administrators.Back to top

-When will I find out if I have been accepted into Voices?
+When will I find out if I have been invited to attend Voices?

 Do my parents or guardians need to do anything for Voices?

 While we do not require any parent/guardian forms for participate in Voices, we expect students to communicate with their families regarding the program and program timing.
 We will require emergency contact information in case of an unexpected event or situation during the program.Back to top